 At least you won’t feel bad when the wand didn’t work out for you.
 You TRIED.
 That’s what matters.
 There are plenty of other wand shops out there waiting for you.

 Most people would give you similar advice, tell you about their experience.
 Getting into GSoC is not tough if you are dedicated enough, diligent enough, patient throughout and able to put all your time and energy into it.
 Then, there are good chances that you will get through.
 Coming to my next, more important point.

 Pro Tip: The commitment needed is real.
 Or the end results won’t be.

-No, not related to the CPU, but more about you.
 It would seem through the GSoC website that it is not a time-intensive task but believe me.
 You have to dedicate a lot to it initially.
-I would really recommend everyone to give a serious thought before jumping into pursuing GSoC.
+Something in the ballpark of around 10-20 hours in a week, is what I had initially.
+To getting really obsessed about my project in the final days of proposal submissions.
+I would really recommend everyone to give serious thought about how much real time you can commit before jumping into GSoC.

 For a serious shot and well thought out proposal, it takes a lot of thinking, planning, and execution of various ideas, not to mention reading a ton of material.
 In the form of guidelines, documentation, comments, chats, blogs, more guidelines, and rules of the community.
 Not to mention thousands of lines of code before getting anywhere.

 Personal Experience: I dedicated about 4-6 hours to GSoC in the final days of submitting the proposal.
 I sat on my chair, working till wee hours of the night, not studying but giving my best to the proposal.
 I wanted to do it, more than anything at that time.
 Don’t let anyone tell you any different.
 If you don’t have a bandwidth to do it, then it might be difficult at first and then later very disappointing.